Week 1 study notes

 - 04Part DPrompt comparisonRun the vague prompt and the structured prompt.
 Mark one AI point to accept, one to adapt, and one to reject.

-- 05Part EProduct decisionOpen Figma or FigJam, make a simple observation board, and write one decision sentence: I would improve ___ first because ___.
+- 05Part EProduct decisionOpen FigJam or Figma if available, or use a simple document board.
+Make the observation zones visible and write one decision sentence: I would improve ___ first because ___.

 - Names a plausible user and task.